-Eric, unknown to Stanley, was not the suicidal type, and had so many friends to succor him, so many friends who pointed out Stanley's faults, that in days after Stanley left, Eric was almost his cheerful self.
+Unknown to Stanley, Eric was not the suicidal type.
+He had many friends to succor him, friends who pointed out Stanley's faults.

-When he told his mother how Stanley had broken up with him, she was very happy.
-She told him of her secret plans with Ty.
+When he told his mother how Stan had broken up with him, she was happy and shared her plans to marry Ty.

 The hand of fate was evident.